 DR SHIRLEENE ROBINSON

-Dr Shirleene Robinson has a PhD in History from the University of Queensland and is the author of a number of books.
-She edited a collection entitled “Homophobia: An Australian History”, which was the first study to consider the history of homophobia in an Australian context and was the co-author in 2010 of the largest study of homophobia and transphobia in any Australian jurisdiction.
-She worked (with a number of colleagues and the National Library of Australia) on the first national oral history project to explore gay and lesbian lives across Australia.
-Shirleene volunteers for a number of LGBTIQ groups and is a committee member (and past President) of Sydney’s Pride History Group.
+Dr Shirleene Robinson has a PhD in History from the University of Queensland and is an academic historian and Associate Professor.
+She is the author of a number of books.
+These include the edited collection “Homophobia: An Australian History”, which was the first study to consider the history of homophobia in an Australian context.
+She was also the co-author in 2010 of the largest study of homophobia and transphobia in any Australian jurisdiction.
+She has worked (with the National Library of Australia and in partnership with a number of universities across Australia) on the first national oral history project to explore gay and lesbian lives across Australia.
+Shirleene has been a volunteer with Australian Marriage Equality since 2012.
+She is currently President of Sydney’s Pride History Group.
+In 2017, Shirleene was named as one of The Conversation’s top fifty Australian thinkers.

 Alex is currently the member of the New South Wales Legislative Assembly seat of Sydney since the 2012 Sydney by-election.
 Prior to entering politics, Alex was a prominent LGBT rights activist and the National Convenor of Australian Marriage Equality.
 As National Convener, Alex was instrumental in lobbying the Australian Bureau of Statistics to count same-sex marriages in the 2011 national census.
 He also organised over 44,000 submissions to be made to the 2011 senate inquiry into same-sex marriage, and continues to be a prominent activist for achieving same-sex marriage reform in Australia.